Open-Cascade-SAS/OCCT/dox/dev_guides/tests/tests.md

 Here *ListOfPlatforms* and *RegularExpression* have the same meaning as in TODO statements described above.

-The REQUIRED statament can also be used to mask message that would normally be interpreted as error (according to rules defined in *parse.rules*) but should not be considered as such within current test.
+The REQUIRED statement can also be used to mask message that would normally be interpreted as error (according to rules defined in *parse.rules*) but should not be considered as such within current test.

 Example:
 ~~~~~
-puts "TODO REQUIRED Linux: Faulty shapes in variables faulty_1 to faulty_5"
+puts "REQUIRED Linux: Faulty shapes in variables faulty_1 to faulty_5"
 ~~~~~

 This statement notifies test system that errors reported by *checkshape* command are expected in that test case, and test should be considered as OK if this message appears, despite of presence of general rule stating that 'Faulty' signals failure.